Chengdu Metro: Line 7

 Line 7 is a 38.61 km loop line which runs around downtown Chengdu.
 Despite the number, it was actually the sixth line to open, having started operation on 6 December 2017.
 Line 7's color is sky blue.

 Line 8

-Line 8 is a 29.1 km crosstown northeast–southwest filling line.
-Phase 1 started operation on 18 Dec 2020, the same day as lines 6, 9, and 18.
+Line 8 is a 29.1 km crosstown northeast–southwest metro line.
+It connects the Wangjiang and Jiang'an campuses of Sichuan University.
+Phase 1 began operation on 18 December 2020, the same day as lines 6, 9, and 18.
+Phase 2 opened on 19 December 2024.
 Line 8's color is chartreuse.

 Line 9

 Line 9 will be the system's second circle line when it is completed.
 It is the first driverless metro line in Mid/West China.
-Phase 1 started operation on 18 Dec 2020.
+Phase 1 started operation on 18 December 2020.
 Line 9's color is bright orange.

 Line 10

 Line 10 is a 39.972 km line serving Chengdu Shuangliu International Airport.
 It started operation on 6 September 2017.
 It was also the first line to use the higher-capacity type A trains.
 Line 10's color is blue.